jonathanharrell/hiq/guide/getting-started.md

 ### Vendor Prefixes

 The compiled version of HiQ comes with vendor prefixes included.
-If you want greater control over with prefixes that are used, you can import the HiQ source files and run them through your own PostCSS setup.
+If you want greater control over which prefixes are used, you can import the HiQ source files and run them through your own PostCSS setup.

 We recommend using [autoprefixer](https://github.com/postcss/autoprefixer) and defining the browsers you wish to support using [browserslist](https://github.com/ai/browserslist).